Gonzaga College SJ is proud to be in the Green Schools Programme, where we aim to better our school by making it more environmentally friendly.

-We have recently begun working on our seventh flag.
+We are currently working on our seventh flag.
 The theme this time is Global Citizenship: Energy.

 On Friday, 18 October, we organised a Swap Shop, with the aim of encouraging re-use and reducing the amount of plastic and other materials we use.
 Boys brought in items such as books, games, and clothes and received tokens which they then used to ‘buy’ other items.
 Thanks to everyone who organised and volunteered at the event, and to everyone who brought in items to swap.

 Other activities during the week included a group of 2nd year students planting bulbs in the courtyard outside the library, and TY students giving presentations about climate change to all 1st year classes.
 We also distributed reflective schoolbag stickers from the Road Safety Authority to all 1st years to help them be visible while walking and cycling, and took delivery of bike parking for 20 more bikes from Dublin City Council.

 We are also happy to announce the results of our Green Code competition.
 The winning English-language entry is 'Energy misused cannot be re-used' by David Egan in 1st year.
 Seán Radcliffe in 2nd year wins the Irish-language competition for 'Sábháil inniu, mair amárach'.